Yacht Destination

 Fascinating History

-Inhabited since the early Middle Ages, the Amalfi Coast is UNESCO-listed for both its natural beauty and exceptional cultural significance.
-Towns rise organically from the cliffs, bearing witness to centuries of human settlement, trade and artistic exchange — a heritage best explored at a measured pace from the comfort of a private yacht.
+Inhabited since the early Middle Ages, the Amalfi Coast is UNESCO-listed for its natural beauty and exceptional cultural significance.
+Towns rise organically from the cliffs, bearing witness to centuries of settlement, trade and artistic exchange — a heritage ideally explored at an unhurried pace during an Amalfi Coast yacht charter.

 Beyond The Amalfi Coast

-On the opposite side of the Sorrentine Peninsula from the Amalfi Coast, Sorrento presents a graceful counterpoint.
-Long favoured as a gateway to the region, it also serves as a refined culinary destination, within easy reach of Bespoke Yacht Charter’s recommended dining address, the celebrated Don Alfonso 1890 — a fitting conclusion to an Italian journey defined by sea, heritage and understated luxury.
+On the opposite side of the Sorrentine Peninsula, Sorrento provides a graceful counterpoint and an ideal yacht charter stop.
+It also serves as a refined culinary destination, close to the celebrated Don Alfonso 1890 — a fitting finale to a Southern Italy yacht charter defined by sea, heritage and understated luxury.

 Yachts to Charter in the West Mediterranean